Bailey-Wu/Bailey-Wu/Portfolio/Airplane Identification.md

 ## Purpose ✈️
-Identifying commercial jet airliners can be an exciting endeavor for aviation enthusiasts and casual observers alike.
-With a variety of models in service, each with unique characteristics, knowing what to look for can enhance your appreciation of these flying machines.
-After working for an airplane manufacturer, I wanted create a guide that helps quickly identify commercial airplanes.
+Spotting commercial jet airliners is a fun hobby for both aviation buffs and anyone who just loves watching planes.
+There are so many different models out there, each with its own cool features, and knowing what to look for can really amp up your appreciation for these flying machines.
+After spending some time working for an airplane manufacturer, I thought it’d be helpful to put together a quick guide to easily identify commercial airplanes.

 ## Plane Size
 There are various commericial airplanes flying but for simplicity purposes, airplanes are categorized by size: Narrow-Body, Wide-Body, Jumbo-Jet